CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/T4LRJw7HTro" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Using SD Connect user interface, you can encrypt your files with multiple encryption keys simultaneusly.
-For example with:

-- adding your public encryption key, in this way you will be able to download data stored in SD Connect and decrypt them when necessary;
-- adding your collaborator encryption key, if you are planning to share you files with a collaborator (e.g. data transfer);
-- with the default Senstive Data services encryption key, in this way you will be able to directly analyse encyrpted data using SD Desktop.

-Below, we will illustrate how to generate your encryption key pair using a simple application.
+Below, we will illustrate how to generate your encryption key pair using a simple application, called Crypt4GH and how the public encryption key can be used to encrypt files via your web-browser, using SD Connect.

 ## Crypt4GH graphical user interface